 It is ideal for carousels that won’t need to change much on responsive.

 A great component to use for our carousels.
-It has a good number of options and configurations without getting too crazy, either.
+It has many options and configurations without getting too crazy, either.

 It supports thumbnails out of the box and vertical scrolling, and it comes with a fading effect, too.
 It also provides more advanced options like server-side rendering, lazy load, and presentation mode.